tom-hoffman/cpPitfall/NOTES.md

   * pit open/close = 512 each (4 * 128)
   * pit fully open = 6 * 512
   * TOTAL = 16 * 512 = 8,192 (2 ^ 13)
+(the above is a lttle misleading since it is by 512 milli chunks, not 128) The finest grained check is once every 128 millis.
+There are 64 steps.